American Express (NYSE:AXP) Price Target Raised to $165.00 at Oppenheimer

-American Express (NYSE:AXP) had its price objective boosted by Oppenheimer from $128.00 to $165.00 in a research note issued to investors on Monday morning, The Fly reports.
-Oppenheimer currently has an outperform rating on the payment services company’s stock.
+American Express (NYSE:AXP) had its target price increased by Oppenheimer from $128.00 to $165.00 in a research report released on Monday morning, Benzinga reports.
+The brokerage currently has an outperform rating on the payment services company’s stock.

-AXP has been the topic of several other research reports.
-Credit Suisse Group decreased their target price on American Express from $120.00 to $115.00 and set an underperform rating on the stock in a research report on Wednesday, January 27th.
-JPMorgan Chase & Co. upgraded American Express from an underweight rating to an overweight rating and set a $148.00 price objective on the stock in a research report on Tuesday, January 19th.
-DZ Bank upgraded American Express from a hold rating to a buy rating and set a $130.00 price objective on the stock in a research report on Thursday, January 28th.
-Robert W. Baird downgraded American Express from an outperform rating to a neutral rating and set a $126.00 price objective on the stock. in a research report on Tuesday, February 16th.
-Finally, Deutsche Bank Aktiengesellschaft raised their target price on American Express from $131.00 to $158.00 and gave the stock a buy rating in a research note on Monday.
-Three analysts have rated the stock with a sell rating, eleven have issued a hold rating and nine have assigned a buy rating to the stock.
-The company has an average rating of Hold and an average target price of $126.33.
+AXP has been the subject of a number of other reports.
+Deutsche Bank Aktiengesellschaft raised their price target on American Express from $131.00 to $158.00 and gave the stock a buy rating in a research note on Monday.
+Wells Fargo & Company raised their price target on American Express from $150.00 to $165.00 and gave the stock an overweight rating in a research note on Monday, April 5th.
+Morgan Stanley raised their price target on American Express from $166.00 to $171.00 and gave the stock an overweight rating in a research note on Monday, April 26th.
+Barclays raised their price target on American Express from $139.00 to $146.00 and gave the stock an equal weight rating in a research note on Monday.
+Finally, Robert W. Baird downgraded American Express from an outperform rating to a neutral rating and set a $126.00 price target for the company. in a research note on Tuesday, February 16th.
+Three equities research analysts have rated the stock with a sell rating, ten have assigned a hold rating and nine have issued a buy rating to the company.
+The company has an average rating of Hold and an average price target of $126.33.

-The business also recently announced a special dividend, which will be paid on Monday, May 10th.
-Investors of record on Friday, April 2nd will be paid a dividend of $0.43 per share.
+The firm also recently announced a special dividend, which will be paid on Monday, May 10th.
+Shareholders of record on Friday, April 2nd will be issued a $0.43 dividend.
+This represents a yield of 1.2%.
 The ex-dividend date of this dividend is Wednesday, March 31st.
-This represents a yield of 1.2%.
-American Express’s payout ratio is 20.98%.
+American Express’s dividend payout ratio (DPR) is currently 20.98%.

-In related news, insider Douglas E. Buckminster sold 32,833 shares of the business’s stock in a transaction on Tuesday, March 9th.
-The stock was sold at an average price of $146.08, for a total transaction of $4,796,244.64.
-Following the completion of the transaction, the insider now directly owns 111,247 shares of the company’s stock, valued at approximately $16,250,961.76.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Anre D. Williams sold 59,352 shares of American Express stock in a transaction dated Friday, March 5th.
+In other American Express news, insider Douglas E. Buckminster sold 32,833 shares of the firm’s stock in a transaction that occurred on Tuesday, March 9th.
+The stock was sold at an average price of $146.08, for a total value of $4,796,244.64.
+Following the completion of the sale, the insider now owns 111,247 shares in the company, valued at approximately $16,250,961.76.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, insider Anre D. Williams sold 59,352 shares of the firm’s stock in a transaction that occurred on Friday, March 5th.
 The stock was sold at an average price of $145.88, for a total value of $8,658,269.76.
-Following the sale, the insider now directly owns 85,522 shares of the company’s stock, valued at $12,475,949.36.
+Following the completion of the sale, the insider now owns 85,522 shares of the company’s stock, valued at approximately $12,475,949.36.
 The disclosure for this sale can be found here.
-Insiders own 0.20% of the company’s stock.
+0.20% of the stock is currently owned by company insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-GPS Wealth Strategies Group LLC purchased a new stake in American Express during the 1st quarter worth about $27,000.
-Clearview Wealth Advisors LLC purchased a new stake in American Express during the 4th quarter worth about $27,000.
-Hexavest Inc. purchased a new stake in American Express during the 4th quarter worth about $29,000.
-Baron Silver Stevens Financial Advisors LLC purchased a new stake in American Express during the 4th quarter worth about $29,000.
-Finally, Accel Wealth Management purchased a new stake in American Express during the 4th quarter worth about $31,000.
-83.54% of the stock is owned by institutional investors.
+Several hedge funds have recently made changes to their positions in AXP.
+Norges Bank bought a new stake in shares of American Express in the 4th quarter worth approximately $816,426,000.
+Schroder Investment Management Group lifted its position in shares of American Express by 206.4% during the 4th quarter.
+Schroder Investment Management Group now owns 1,921,585 shares of the payment services company’s stock worth $232,339,000 after buying an additional 1,294,462 shares during the period.
+Zurich Insurance Group Ltd FI bought a new position in shares of American Express during the 4th quarter worth approximately $124,086,000.
+Lazard Asset Management LLC lifted its position in shares of American Express by 25.2% during the 4th quarter.
+Lazard Asset Management LLC now owns 5,059,501 shares of the payment services company’s stock worth $611,741,000 after buying an additional 1,018,919 shares during the period.
+Finally, Manning & Napier Group LLC bought a new position in shares of American Express during the 4th quarter worth approximately $99,329,000.
+Institutional investors own 83.54% of the company’s stock.

 American Express Company Profile